-It is truly an honor to be a contributor to this volume.
+It is truly an honor to contribute to this volume.
 Many of the contributors have had a significant influence on my interest to go into this field in the first place.
-In thinking through how to structure this chapter, I decided it would make the most sense to go in chronological order and be as honest as I could be about the development of my thinking on this fascinating topic of human intelligence-a topic that has consumed my mind from as early as I can remember.
+In thinking through how to structure this chapter, I decided it would make the most